renanmav/relay-twitter/README.md

 - Realtime updates with GraphQL Subscriptions.
 - Dark theme with local management store of Relay.
 - UI optimistic updates.
+- Relay hooks.
+(You can see the project with [HOCs](https://github.com/renanmav/relay-twitter/tree/feat/hoc) too)

 ![screenshots](./preview/relay-twitter.png)